Research and Perspective

 The annual Attallah Lecture has covered everything from sexism and racism in online games to the rise of the hacker-whistleblower group Anonymous.
 The event has become an integral part of the Communication and Media Studies program in The School of Journalism and Communication and continues to stimulate important discussions on some of the biggest issues in communication and media studies today.

 Its past speakers are an esteemed group of international scholars including Kate Crawford, Toby Miller, Lisa Parks, Lisa Nakamura, Gabriella Coleman, Andrew Chadwick and Jack Halberstam.

 2022 Attallah Lecture

-The 2022 Attallah Lecture, “Should social media work be paid?” was delivered by Dean Spade, Professor of Law, Seattle University.
+The 2022 Attallah Lecture, “Should social movement work be paid?” was delivered by Dean Spade, Professor of Law, Seattle University.